1224AmOgH/DSO_Blog/seminar_blog_full.md

 **4\.
 Lack of Benchmarking Standards**

-<p>There is currently no universally accepted benchmark for evaluating deep learning models on smart telescope data which makes it hard to compare methods across research groups.
+<p style="text-align: justify;">There is currently no universally accepted benchmark for evaluating deep learning models on smart telescope data which makes it hard to compare methods across research groups.
 Performance metrics can vary significantly based on dataset quality, preprocessing choices, and evaluation criteria. </p>

 **Future Work:**

-<p>While the current techniques show promise, there is ample room for improvement.
+<p style="text-align: justify;">While the current techniques show promise, there is ample room for improvement.
 Future efforts can focus on both refining existing models and expanding their capabilities to meet the demands of more diverse use cases. </p>

 **Improving Technique 3: ResNet50 + XRAI**